 Possible new treatment

-In today’s report in The New England Journal of Medicine, an international team of researchers describe a new therapy for high triglycerides.
+In the report in The New England Journal of Medicine, an international team of researchers describe a new therapy for high triglycerides.
 It involves a weekly injection of “antisense oligonucleotides” (ASOs), pieces of DNA that short-circuit the liver’s production of triglycerides.
 The new report shows that ASOs can reduce triglyceride levels by as much as 70%.

 Keep in mind that this was a phase 2 trial, which is designed to test whether a drug does what it is supposed to do (in this case, lower a person’s triglyceride levels).
 Larger, longer-term studies will be needed to see whether ASOs actually reduce the risk of heart disease, and what sorts of side effects they cause.